High-Frequency Enhanced Hybrid Neural Representation for Video Compression: Conclusion

 \section{Conclusion}

 In this paper, we introduce a High-Frequency Enhanced Hybrid Neural Representation Network to enhance the video fitting process.
 By extracting and leveraging high-frequency information and introducing refined Harmonic decoder block, we improve the capacity of the network to accurately regress intricate details in the reconstructed videos.
 With a Dynamic Weighted Frequency Loss, our approach demonstrates the superiority in reconstructing fine image details on Bunny and UVG datasets.
+A limitation of our work is that our method primarily focuses on utilizing high-frequency information in the spatial dimension, and the high-frequency information in the temporal dimension has not been fully explored.
+This may lead to less optimal video reconstruction quality, particularly in scenes with rapidly changing motion.
+In future work, we aim to explore how to integrate temporal information, such as optical flow, into our model to improve both reconstruction quality and efficiency.